Available Monday-Friday from 9am-7pm

 Electric underfloor heating is an alternative way to warm the rooms in your home.
 Most conventional heating systems, like radiators, attach to the walls.
 As hot air rises, this can result in the lower parts of your home feeling cold and uncomfortable.
 Find out more about this energy efficient appliance below.

 Is electric underfloor heating the right choice for your home?

-However, electric underfloor heating systems can be less efficient than water-based heating options.
-This means it’s important to examine the pros and cons of electric underfloor heating before you install the system.
+Electric underfloor heating systems can be less efficient than water-based heating options.
+This means it’s important to examine the pros and cons of this heating system before you install it.

 Here, we take a closer look at how electric underfloor heating works, how much it costs and if it’s the right choice for your home.

 It is a little like an electric blanket for your floor.
 A mat or network of wires is placed under the floor.
 When the system is on, an electric current runs through the mat or wire network, instantly heating them up.
 These then heat up the tile, stone, laminate or carpet above and provide you with a warm surface to walk on.

 When the system is turned off, the wires begin to cool.
 As electric underfloor heating systems warm up the entire surface of the floor, residual heat can last for hours.
 This provides an affordable and efficient way to heat your home.

 In general, loose wires are used in small or awkwardly shaped rooms while mats are used in larger spaces.
 Electric underfloor heating systems provide even, consistent heat.
 This allows homeowners to accurately control the warmth of a room and optimise the temperature in the space.

 More than ever, our team of experts remain on deck to help you make savings on your energy.
 We understand how deeply the lives of many are affected by these trying times and we want to support you the best we can.
 More on your energy supply during COVID-19 in our article.